 - If your child has vomiting or diarrhoea with a fever

-- If your child is struggling to breathe or very lethargic
+- If your child is struggling to breathe or is very lethargic

 - If the fever continues to rise 30 minutes after giving medication

 - If the fever has persisted for longer than four days

 It’s safe to say that all children will have a temperature at some time.
 The key to handling the situation is to have what you need when you need it.
 Make sure that you have a reliable thermometer.
 The new thermo scanners (used on the forehead or in the ear) are quick and easy to use.
 Please avoid the old mercury thermometers, as these can cause poisoning if dropped and the mercury leaks out.